-Many of us have had a traumatic experience in our lives whether it be sexual assault, childhood abuse, a car accident, loss of a loved one, war, poverty or an intense health scare.
+Many of us have had a traumatic experience in our lives whether it be sexual abuse, negative family experiences, childhood abuse, bullying, a car accident, loss of a loved one, war, poverty or an intense health scare.

 How Does it Work?

 EMDR therapy is a structured process that takes place in a safe environment with a trained psychotherapist.
 Symptom relief is achieved through the reprocessing of disturbing events, as well as the emotions, negative beliefs, body sensations and images associated with them.
 The EMDR therapy involves a combination of free association and bilateral stimulation, which may unlock the mind and body’s natural capacity to heal.

 One of the great aspects of EMDR therapy is that it allows you to reprocess negative life experiences impacting your current functioning without having to talk about it much.
 Unlike other therapies where you need to provide long descriptions of painful events, EMDR does not require this.
 EMDR therapy builds on your own positive internal and external resources that you already have.
 This results in a powerful therapy that allows you to live a healthy and happy life going forward.

 In the first phase of EMDR treatment, we explore your history, your goals and develop a treatment plan.
 This phase will include a discussion of the specific problem that brought you into therapy, and the behaviors and symptoms stemming from that problem.